scheltemat/front-end-project/README.md

 * Designing a webpage to handle all of the data we need from our APIs
 * Responsive design
 * Entering location info into the input fields will populate Google maps routes between both locations
-* Local restaurant, gas station, or weather data is found where you click after choosing a route by selecting one of the options you want to display
+* Local restaurant or gas station data is found wherever you click on the map after you input directions
+* Weather data is found for the end destination

 ## Stretch Goals Completed
 ***
 * Actually retrieving Google API data and getting a map to work on our webpage
 * Getting waypoints to show up on map when you click on it
 * Clicking on card makes map pin highlight and jump
+* Buttons don't stack info, i.e. clicking on restaurants after clicking on weather will override the weather and make it disappear, only showing restaurants

 ## Our Team
 ***
 ### Joy He